 Abnormal blood clot formation can be common with certain diseases.
 “Conditions that can be associated with this include cancer, heart diseases, autoimmune diseases, endocrine diseases (hormone disorders) and some types of kidney and intestinal diseases.”

-of abnormal clotting in pets varies widely, some diseases, such as immune-mediated hemolytic anemia, a life-threatening disorder where a dog’s immune system destroys its red blood cells, have a high mortality rate (about 50 per cent) and up to 80 per cent of those deaths can be attributed to abnormal blood clot formation.
+While the appearance of abnormal clotting in pets varies widely, some diseases, such as immune-mediated hemolytic anemia, a life-threatening disorder where a dog’s immune system destroys its red blood cells, have a high mortality rate (about 50 per cent) and up to 80 per cent of those deaths can be attributed to abnormal blood clot formation.

 For this reason, Saati focused her graduate student clinical research at OVC on platelet function tests.
 Platelets, one component in the blood responsible in forming clots, have their action reduced by some blood thinners, which decreases the chance of blood clot formation and the risk of stroke.